 Kathleen Carmichael is a senior lecturer with the WCAS Writing Program for which she teaches courses in literature, composition, and engineering communication (lots of DTC, for all you McCormick folks).
 Her instructional strategies are informed by past work as a securities analyst, public relations specialist, and educational consultant.
 Her interests include the rhetoric of public policy (especially in the healthcare sector), literatures of addiction, and the ways that scientific endeavor has been represented in popular media from the Enlightenment to the present.

 Assistant Chair: Elizabeth KoselkaThe Assistant Chair is a graduate student who helps with the administrative duties of the residential college, such as organizing cross-RC events, and also acts as a liaison between students and the Office of Residential Academic Initiatives.

-Elizabeth Koselka is a second year PhD student in Biological Anthropology; her research investigates links between structural inequality and long-term health by assessing influences for food choice among teenagers in Spain.
+Elizabeth Koselka is a third year PhD student in Biological Anthropology; her research investigates links between structural inequality and long-term health by assessing influences for food choice among teenagers in Spain.
 Before arriving at Northwestern, Elizabeth earned a BA from University of Michigan (double major in Anthropology and Spanish) and worked for four years with non-profit groups to improve education, nutrition, and food security for children.
 In her spare time, she enjoys hiking, running, travel, and the outdoors.